 Some business and homeowners rely on private well water supplies for drinking and domestic water.
 Therefore, they own their water supply, and with ownership, comes a responsibility to manage and maintain the supply, more so than many other utilities.

 Unfortunately, many property owners take their own water supply for granted and do not pay enough attention to the supply until a problem occurs, usually related to the amount or quality of the water.
 In many instances the lack of attention can result in serious water quality problems that could be difficult to correct.

-The Health District approves the use, location, and construction of drinking water wells.
-In many instances, there is significant involvement by the Connecticut Department of Public Health's Drinking Water Section in approval of wells not considered private.
+The Health District approves the use, location, and construction of new drinking water wells.
+In many instances, Some instances require involvement by the Connecticut Department of Public Health's Drinking Water Section in approval of wells not considered private.
 A review of the proposed new well location will determine if there are no known potential pollution sources nearby that can have a negative impact on the water quality.
-Any new well also cannot be used until the Director of Health approves of the well's use after water quality testing deems the water satisfactory and the well driller virtuals the needed permits and completion reports.
+Any new well also cannot be used until the Director of Health approves of the well's use after water quality testing deems the water satisfactory and the well driller needs permits and completion reports.

 South Central Connecticut Regional Water Authority: www.rwater.com